Sex and Relationship Policy

 Ø SRE should not be delivered in isolation but firmly embedded in all curriculum areas, including Personal, Social Health Education (PSHE) and Citizenship

-Ø SRE is normally delivered by the class teacher, with support from the School Nurse as appropriate.
+Ø SRE is normally delivered by the class teacher, with support from PROVIDE as appropriate.
 It is normally taught in mixed gender groups other than when it is deemed more appropriate for topics to be covered in single sex groups.

-Ø Resources to be used are: Health For Life, Real Health For Real Life, Sense Ed materials.
+Ø Resources to be used are: Health For Life, Real Health For Real Life, BBC and Sense Ed materials.

 SRE may be delivered through class teaching, film and circle time activities with an emphasis on being safe; confidentiality and trust, raising self esteem.
 A “surgery” offering one to one information or advice is available to Year 6.
-External agencies such as the School Nurse are also involved in delivery of SRE.
+External agencies such as PROVIDE and the School Nurse are also involved in delivery of SRE where possible.

 School visitor policy: